 Chapter 7: The Shera

 In between Chapters 6 and 7, Kyle and I made a discovery in the Modify list: Gun frames that have reached a certain level can no longer receive traditional, flat upgrades, but you must instead choose an upgrade path from a list of three.
 This, by the way, is why the game offers base-level gun frames for sale, so that people who just love customization can take their favourite guns down multiple paths, or so players who have made a mistake can correct it at a cost.
 Our beloved Cerberus pistol frame was at this point Level III, but we didn’t have the money to upgrade it down any of the three paths (which cost the same, as you can see in the attached screenshot).
-Meanwhile, our Griffon submachine gun frame was Level II and couldn’t go any further without branching (this is odd, as the Hydra sniper rifle frame also goes up to Level III, and only the Griffon stops at II), but we could afford the upgrade.
+Meanwhile, our Griffon submachine gun frame was Level II and couldn’t go any further without branching (this is odd, as the Hydra sniper rifle frame also goes up to Level III, so only the Griffon stops at II), but we could afford the upgrade.
 We had to choose between the powerful and accurate P Griffon, which had a shitty magazine size as a downside; the longer range but otherwise unremarkable S Griffon; and the jack-of-all-master-of-none M Griffon.

 Given the option, I usually do take a balanced weapon, but the M Griffon’s sense of balance was so pitiful that we very nearly passed it up.
 What about the P and S Griffons, then?
 Unfortunately, they weren’t looking all that stellar themselves.
 A submachine gun with no ammo in the magazine?
 A submachine gun that functions at long range when we already have a rifle?
 The M Griffon didn’t feel very ambitious, but at least it didn’t seem to be missing the point.
 Then again… in the end we took the M Griffon, but it may be that we made a big mistake, as the submachine gun gradually became our least-used gun from this point on.
 Maybe that was just a play style thing, and that none of the upgrades would have put the submachine gun into our good graces, but I can’t help but wonder if we passed on two quality guns and decided to wield a brick.